 Enter the details in the Adobe Target Settings tab:

-Tenant ID: the Adobe IMS Tenant ID
+Tenant ID: the Adobe IMS Tenant ID.
+See also the Tenant ID and Client Code section.

 For IMS this value needs to be taken from Target itself.
 You can log into Target and extract the Tenant ID from the URL.